Frequently Asked Questions (FAQs)

 A. Yes!
 While we strongly encourage on-site participation for those presenting on the programme to maximise engagement between presenters and attendees, remote presentation opportunities will be available as well.
 Upon acceptance, the Programme Committee will contact authors to confirm whether the submission will be presented in-person or remotely and schedule accordingly.

-All accepted authors - including remote participants - must register for the conference to confirm their space on the programme.
+Accepted authors - including remote participants - must register for the conference to confirm their space on the programme.
 Conference registration will open in June 2025.

 Q. I want to put in a poster but not sure how that will work if both authors are remote.
 Also, I really don't want to be up presenting at 2am.